nextcloud/documentation/admin_manual/ai/overview.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 Run the following occ command inside a screen or a tmux session, preferably 4 or more times for parallel processing of multiple requests by different or the same user (and as a requirement for some apps like context_chat).
-It would be best to run one command per screen session or per tmux pane to keep the logs visible and the worker easily restartable.
+It would be best to run one command per screen session or per tmux window/pane to keep the logs visible and the worker easily restartable.

 .. code-block::